top of page

 2. Be the mirror on purpose.

-Instead of reacting, reflect.
+Instead of reacting, try to reflect.

 “That makes sense.”